 On the banks of the Mississippi River in present-day Louisiana, Spanish conquistador Hernando de Soto dies, ending a three-year journey for gold that took him halfway across what is now the United States.
-In order that Indians would not learn of his death, and thus disprove de Soto's claims of divinity, his men buried his body in the Mississippi River.
+In order that local peoples would not learn of his death, and thus disprove de Soto’s claims of divinity, his men buried his body in the Mississippi River.

-As was the method of Spanish conquest elsewhere in the Americas, de Soto ill-treated and enslaved the natives he encountered.
+As was the method of Spanish conquest elsewhere in the Americas, de Soto mistreated and enslaved the natives he encountered.
 For the most part, the Indian warriors they encountered were intimidated by the Spanish horsemen and kept their distance.
 In October 1540, however, the tables were turned when a confederation of Indians attacked the Spaniards at the fortified Indian town of Mabila, near present-day Mobile, Alabama.
-All the Indians were killed, along with 20 of de Soto's men.
+All the Indians were killed, along with 20 of de Soto’s men.
 Several hundred Spaniards were wounded.
 In addition, the Indian conscripts they had come to depend on to bear their supplies had all fled with baggage.

 De Soto could have marched south to reconvene with his ships along the Gulf Coast, but instead he ordered his expedition north-westward in search of America’s elusive riches.
 In May 1541, the army reached and crossed the Mississippi River, probably the first Europeans ever to do so.
 From there, they traveled through Arkansas and Louisiana, still with few material gains to show for their efforts.
 Turning back to the Mississippi, de Soto died of a fever on its banks on May 21, 1542.

-The Spaniards, now under the command of Luis de Moscoso, traveled west again, crossing into north Texas before returning to the Mississippi.
+The Spaniards, now under the command of Luis de Moscoso Alvarado, traveled west again, crossing into north Texas before returning to the Mississippi.
 With nearly half of the original expedition dead, the Spaniards built rafts and traveled down the river to the sea, and then made their way down the Texas coast to New Spain, finally reaching Veracruz, Mexico, in late 1543.